cli-kit/cli-rc/README.md

 });
 ```

-If neither file was located the `rc` parameter will be the empty object, otherwise it will contain the merged contents of all files with precendence in the order they were loaded.
+If neither file was located the `rc` parameter will be the empty object, otherwise it will contain the merged contents of all files with precedence in the order they were loaded.

 You may use the `name` option to specify an alternative file name, set the `type` option to `rc.INI` to indicate that your rc files are ini formatted and configure the directory search paths with the `path` option.